 Graduates of our program are expected to have extensive experience with modern research methods, a broad knowledge of contemporary math, and the ability to perform as independent researchers at the highest intellectual and technical levels.

 Students are admitted only at the beginning of fall quarter.
 Applications are due by December 15 for the upcoming academic year, though later applications may be considered.
-Applicants are required to take the entire Graduate Record Examination (GRE) including the section in Advanced Mathematics.
+Applicants are required to take the entire Graduate Record Examination (GRE) and the section in Advanced Mathematics is strongly recommended.
 Foreign students must take the Test of English as a Foreign Language (TOEFL).
 Scores from IELTS and PTE are also accepted.
 More information about the graduate application requirements can be found here.

 Please do not contact the Mathematics Department for an application.